BCCDC-PHL/rsv-b-qc/README.md

-# mpxv-qc
+# rsv-a-qc

-A companion pipeline to [BCCDC-PHL/mpxv-artic-nf](https://github.com/BCCDC-PHL/mpxv-artic-nf) for quality-control analysis.
+A companion pipeline to [BCCDC-PHL/rsv-a-artic-nf](https://github.com/BCCDC-PHL/rsv-a-artic-nf) for quality-control analysis.
-This pipeline is based directly on [jts/ncov-tools](https://github.com/jts/ncov-tools), with some adjustments made for monkeypox virus analysis.
+This pipeline is a modified version of [BCCDC-PHL/mpxv-artic-nf](https://github.com/BCCDC-PHL/mpxv-artic-nf), which was based directly on [jts/ncov-tools](https://github.com/jts/ncov-tools), with some adjustments made for monkeypox virus analysis.

 ```mermaid
 flowchart TD